House committee says Trump claim of privilege should be rejected - ExBulletin

 On Tuesday, The Associated Press reported that the House committee had agreed to postpone its attempt to obtain certain documents, at the request of the Biden administration.
 The White House feared that the release of all Trump administration documents sought by the committee could compromise national security and executive privilege.

-The agreement to keep certain Trump files away from the committee is commemorated in a December 16 letter from the White House legal counsel’s office.
-It primarily protects recordings that do not involve the events of January 6, but which were covered by the committee’s extensive request for documents at Trump’s White House on the events of that day.
+The agreement to keep certain Trump files away from the committee is commemorated in a December 16 letter from the White House office of advisers.
+It primarily protects recordings which do not involve the events of January 6, but which were covered by the massive demand for documents from the Trump White House on the events of that day.

 While the deal focused on specific concerns, the potential narrowing of document requests is an acknowledgment that it was broad.
 This point forms the basis for the court filing with the Supreme Court by lawyers for Trump, where the words broad, too broad, surprisingly broad, and hopelessly broad are sprinkled all over the place.
 This is a point that Trump has also noticed.

-In a statement following the disclosure of the deal, the former chairman said the committee had just “turned down a lot of his request for my records and documents – a very big story” and that the action ” also changes all the color of their request. “

-Trump’s attorneys sent a further request on Wednesday asking the court to review an interview that committee chair Representative Bennie Thompson, D-Miss., Conducted with the Washington Post.
-During the interview, Thompson said the committee was reviewing Trump’s actions on the day of the insurgency to determine if he could recommend that the Justice Department open a criminal investigation.
+Trumps’ attorneys sent a further request on Wednesday asking the court to review an interview that committee chair, Rep. Bennie Thompson, D-Miss., Conducted with the Washington Post.
+During the interview, Thompson said the committee was studying Trump’s actions on the day of the insurgency to determine whether it could recommend that the Justice Department open a criminal investigation.

 Sources